SereDef/GenR-metadata-app/README.md

 you keep and eye on the [**useful files**](https://github.com/SereDef/GenR-metadata-app/tree/main/useful%20files) folder on this repo, and if you feel lost at any point, don't be afraid to ask me or other colleagues.
 These files include:
-* [**GenR_datataxonomy_v4**](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/GenR_datataxonomy_v4.xlsx): an overview of the available data manually compiled by Nathalie for the CD2 project.
+* [GenR_datataxonomy_v4](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/GenR_datataxonomy_v4.xlsx): an overview of the available data manually compiled by Nathalie for the CD2 project.
 This is not complete (and is being updated by Yuchan) but contains a lot of useful info about instrument names, references and measurement timepoints...
-* [**Questionnaires Generation R with refs Aug 2020**](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/Questionnaires%20Generation%20R%20with%20refs%20Aug%202020.doc): a word doc listing (some of) the references and instrument names for all questionnaires up to age 17y.
+* [Questionnaires Generation R with refs Aug 2020](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/Questionnaires%20Generation%20R%20with%20refs%20Aug%202020.doc): a word doc listing (some of) the references and instrument names for all questionnaires up to age 17y.
 These are not always clearly linked to a specific section or number, so you may need to take a guess by looking at the questions on the PDF / variable labels.
-* [**DataWiki_files**](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/DataWiki_files_120922.xlsx): an excel sheet with the location of each file on the data wiki and the PIs for each file.
+* [DataWiki_files](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/DataWiki_files_120922.xlsx): an excel sheet with the location of each file on the data wiki and the PIs for each file.
 May be useful for labeling or finding data.
-* more specific files such as: [**GenR_17yr_Measures**](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/GenR_17yr_Measures.xlsx) and [**available_biomarkers_in_full_cohort**](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/available_biomarkers_in_full_cohort_1-11-2018.pdf)
+* more specific files such as: [GenR_17yr_Measures](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/GenR_17yr_Measures.xlsx) and [available_biomarkers_in_full_cohort](https://github.com/SereDef/GenR-metadata-app/blob/main/useful%20files/available_biomarkers_in_full_cohort_1-11-2018.pdf)

 Please keep in mind that all of these resources are not necessarily complete and may contain errors.
 Please contact me if you spot any of them.
-I also created a shared [document](https://docs.google.com/spreadsheets/d/1hCDNHtlB_ksVX5toP3CQIDAVbHS9w8Xi3ZPkW79DIns/edit#gid=0) where you can list any issue you may encounter, also for others to be aware of it.
+I also created a shared [document](https://docs.google.com/spreadsheets/d/1hCDNHtlB_ksVX5toP3CQIDAVbHS9w8Xi3ZPkW79DIns/edit#gid=0) where you can list any issues you may encounter, also for others to be aware of it.

 Ok, let's see if we can get this application started.